Friday, June 22, 2018

 Conor Donnally.
 Copyrights @ headshots, 2017

 Resembling the gay version of “Pretty Woman,” Jack and Ken meet for dinner in an expensive restaurant.
 Quickly, Ken invites “the boy” on a trip to his penthouse in Miami, something Jack had never dreamed of.
+Jack is ambitious and territorial, mostly with people he cares for.

-Jack is ambitious and territorial with the people who care about him.
-Triggered by jealousy, he decides to go to the treacherous streets of Florida to continue his life of drugs and prostitution.
-Life can be harsh for people at a young age.
+Triggered by jealousy, Jack decides to go to the treacherous streets of Florida to continue his life involved in drugs and prostitution.
+Life can be harsh for young, “dazed and confused” people.

 This film reveals Jack’s enormous need for belonging as he cries out loud to be accepted, loved, and respected.
 Redemption may be on its way.